Rozemarijn van Dijk

 Biography

-My name is Rozemarijn van Dijk and I am currently a postdoctoral researcher and teaching assistant at the University of Antwerp in Belgium.
+My name is Rozemarijn van Dijk and I am currently a postdoctoral researcher at the University of Gothenburg in Sweden.
 Besides being an academic, I am a big fan of bird watching, discovering (and more importantly, eating) cheese, listening to podcasts, and reading books.
 On this website, I offer a brief overview of my research and various other activities.

 I began studying Political Science in 2013 at Leiden University, where I completed my bachelor’s degree cum laude.
 During my studies, I interned at the Netherlands Institute for Social Research, where I discovered my passion for social research.
 This led me to enroll in the Research Master’s program in Political Science and Public Administration in 2016.
 I obtained my Master’s degree cum laude in 2019 and went on to pursue a PhD at the University of Antwerp.
 My dissertation, titled From Admission to Admission.
 The Recruitment of Women in Politics was supervised by prof. dr. Petra Meier and prof. dr. Joop van Holsteyn.

-My research focuses on the underrepresentation of women in politics, with a specific focus on political recruitment.
+My research focuses on the underrepresentation of women in politics, with a specific focus on the role of political parties.
 My other research interests are political violence and its (gendered) effects on political participation; gender quotas; LGBTQ+ party wings.

 Since social science research goes beyond academic publishing, I also engage with broader audiences by writing blogs and opinion pieces to share insights from my work.